1973 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1973-D Dime Value

-Population data reveals significant rarity at premium grades, with 75 coins certified at MS66, only three at MS66+, and just 12 achieving MS67—the highest grade recorded.
-Accroding to price guide, standard MS66 examples trade around $65, while MS67 specimens command $525, reflecting the scarcity above MS65 despite the massive original mintage.
+Population data from PCGS reveals significant rarity at premium grades: 75 coins certified at MS66, only three at MS66+, and just 12 achieving MS67—the highest grade recorded for the series.
+Standard MS66 examples trade around $65, while MS67 specimens command $525, reflecting the scarcity above MS65 despite the massive original mintage.

 The key to value lies in preservation and strike quality.
-Collectors seek coins with strong luster, minimal contact marks, and well-defined details, particularly on the torch bands that serve as the primary indicator of striking excellence.
+Collectors seek coins with strong original luster, minimal contact marks, and well-defined details—particularly on the torch bands that serve as the primary indicator of striking excellence for this entire series.

 1973-D Dime Price/Grade Chart